fullstacksjs/the-charity/README.md

 npm run spell
 ```

-If you wanted to add a new word so that it won't count as spelling error, just
+And if you wanted to add a new word so that it won't count as spelling error,
-add it to the `.cspell/charity.txt` and separate with a new line
+just add it to the `.cspell/charity.txt` and separate with a new line

-> note: these two (linting and finding spelling errors) are run automatically on
+> Note: These two (linting and finding spelling errors) are run automatically on
 > each commit and the commit won't be done if there's anything wrong, even for
 > the commit messages, so be careful what you write as a commit message :)